dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Parameters**:
   - `target`: `RuntimeTarget` - Target environment type
-    - `'client'`: Generates import map for the browser environment
+    - `'client'`: Generates import maps for the browser environment
-    - `'server'`: Generates import map for the server environment
+    - `'server'`: Generates import maps for the server environment

 - **Returns**: `Promise<Readonly<ImportMap>>` - Read-only import map object
-- **Exceptions**: Throws `NotReadyError` when the framework instance is not initialized
+- **Throws**: Throws `NotReadyError` when the framework instance is not initialized

 This method is used to generate ES module import maps (Import Map), with the following characteristics:
 1. **Module Resolution**